KigFjwr/arrest-peptide-DMS/readme.md

 # arrest-peptide-DMS

 NGS read processing and analysis scripts for deep mutational scanning (DMS) of translational arrest peptides.

 This repository documents a complete analysis pipeline used in our study.
 For reproducibility of published results, the analysis can start from demultiplexed FASTQ files deposited in public repositories (e.g. DRA).
 For newly generated sequencing data, the full pipeline can also be executed starting from raw FASTQ files, including checksum verification and demultiplexing.

 ---

 ## Notes on data availability and reproducibility

 Sequencing reads deposited in public repositories (e.g. DRA) correspond to **demultiplexed FASTQ files**.
 When using these data, the analysis starts from the *read quality filtering and paired-end merging* step.

 For newly generated sequencing data obtained directly from a sequencing service, the full pipeline can be executed starting from raw FASTQ files, including MD5 checksum verification and demultiplexing.

+The version of the code used for published analyses is identified by a tagged release in this repository.

 ---